MiraPurkrabek/MiraPurkrabek.github.io/projects.md

 subtitle: What I did and what I'm working on
 ---

-Here, you will find a short list of research and innovative projects that form the core of my PhD studies.
+This section presents a collection of projects and papers, central to my PhD research, unified by the theme of human pose estimation and analysis.
+The work spans various applications, from forensic tools for image and video processing in criminal investigations to modeling infant sensorimotor development and tracking athletes in sports.
+These efforts reflect a blend of technical innovation and practical application, emphasizing the importance of accurately analyzing human poses and movements to derive meaningful insights across diverse fields.

 If anything catches your eye, feel free to contact me for more information.

 # Projects